 Taking a deep breath, I walked to the door, spoke to the cat on the porch, and rang the bell.
 A calm, quiet proprietor answered.
 Precious Marie stood nervously at the back of the house.
-Initially, she did not seem to recognize me and appeared unsure.
-After seeing some photos from when she was in my class, one a selfie of us on the playground, she smiled and said, “You were my teacher!”
+Initially, she was unsure and did not seem to recognize me.
+After seeing photos from when she was in my class, one a selfie of us on the playground, she smiled.
+You were my teacher!
 Yes!
 She did remember.
 Uncertainties quickly turned to smiles, hugs, and laughter.

 Although it was easier for me to visit the shelter this time, it was much harder for me to leave…

-Rachel and I chatted the entire drive home, recounting all the experiences of the day.
+Rachel and I chatted on the drive home, recounting all the experiences of the day.
 What a beautiful day!
 We talked about the future, what it will hold for Marie and what role we might play.
 When I began to feel overwhelmed with questions about what lies ahead, Rachel calmly reviewed the events of these pasts few months.
 She reminded me of the circumstance that brought us to this day; receiving a subpoena to testify at a child neglect reliability hearing.

-“One step at a time,” words of wisdom from my daughter as we headed home.
+One step at a time, words of wisdom from my daughter as we headed home.
 And a reminder when friends and family say Rachel takes after me, the truth is I want to be more like her when I grow up…

 What if you were intentionally left alone without the warmth of human companionship?
 Feelings of abandonment seeping in slowly.
 Dwelling on these thoughts makes me sad and angry.
-Honestly, I don’t want to have these thoughts.
-But right now it is necessary, at least for a time.

-“My mom is mean” is not a phrase you hear every day.
+My mom is mean is not a phrase you hear every day.
 Yes, I know kids sometimes exaggerate and say things that are not true.
 Is it possible my own children thought I was mean at some point?
 Oh yes.
-I’ve even used the words “mean mama voice” when talking about discipline.
-I may think twice about using those words again.
+I have even used the words mean-mama voice when talking about discipline.
+I will think twice about using those words again.

 Some moments, however, are crystal clear-tonight was one of those times.

-My heart sank at first sight of the word “subpoena” in my school mailbox.
+My heart sank at first sight of the word subpoena in my school mailbox.
 There was no question who the notice concerned.
 I followed the instructions on the letter and soon received an email filled with documents.
 Uncontrollable tears came as I read my own words from the reports I had filed.
 And with them, the images I had worked so hard to bury.

 My testimony provided details of events that happened years earlier.
 Speaking with clarity and emotion, I remained strong in the face of a cross-examination which attempted to discredit everything I said.
-Some images will never be erased from my memory, and I made sure everyone in the courtroom understood that truth as I testified through my tears.
-A tremendous weight accompanied this responsibility to “speak for this one who could not speak for herself.”
-Proverbs 31:8
+Some images will never be erased from my memory.
+I made sure everyone in the courtroom understood that truth as I testified through my tears.
+A tremendous weight accompanied this responsibility to speak for this one who could not speak for herself.

 Relief, after the trial ended, was short-lived and replaced by concern for Marie.
 Where was she?
 Was she ok?
 I knew I had to see her if at all possible.
 Would she remember me?

-Marie made us laugh with comments like “Why you so bossy?” directed toward my husband.
-“You almost married?” multiple times to my oldest children.
-“Why you so big?” to my 6’3 youngest son.
+Marie made us laugh with her questions.
+Why are you so bossy?
+Directed toward my husband.
+You almost married?
+Multiple times to my oldest children.
+Why you so big? to my six-foot-three youngest son.
 She brought tears to our eyes when she thanked us for singing happy birthday to her, telling each of us how pretty we sang.
-And left us forever humbled by the way she so easily trusted us…
+And left us forever humbled by the way she trusted us…

 In our last conversation, Marie mentioned the idea of moving to a foster home.
 Her social worker had been preparing her for this possibility.
 I asked her if she felt ok about that.
 She smiled nervously and said yes.
-There was a long pause and then her precious words, “But I miss you.”
+There was a long pause and then her precious words, but I miss you.